Life: Viruses

 Whether or not viruses should be considered as alive is controversial.
-They are most often considered as just gene coding replicators rather than forms of life.
+They are most often considered as just gene-coding replicators rather than forms of life.
 They have been described as "organisms at the edge of life" because they possess genes, evolve by natural selection, and replicate by making multiple copies of themselves through self-assembly.
-However, viruses do not metabolise and they require a host cell to make new products.
+However, viruses do not metabolise, and they require a host cell to make new products.
 Virus self-assembly within host cells has implications for the study of the origin of life, as it may support the hypothesis that life could have started as self-assembling organic molecules.

 History of study

 Materialism

 Some of the earliest theories of life were materialist, holding that all that exists is matter, and that life is merely a complex form or arrangement of matter.
 Empedocles (430 BC) argued that everything in the universe is made up of a combination of four eternal "elements" or "roots of all": earth, water, air, and fire.
 All change is explained by the arrangement and rearrangement of these four elements.
 The various forms of life are caused by an appropriate mixture of elements.

 Democritus (460 BC) was an atomist; he thought that the essential characteristic of life was having a soul (psyche), and that the soul, like everything else, was composed of fiery atoms.
 He elaborated on fire because of the apparent connection between life and heat, and because fire moves.

 Plato, in contrast, held that the world was organised by permanent forms, reflected imperfectly in matter; forms provided direction or intelligence, explaining the regularities observed in the world.

 The mechanistic materialism that originated in ancient Greece was revived and revised by the French philosopher René Descartes (1596–1650), who held that animals and humans were assemblages of parts that together functioned as a machine.
-Gottfried Wilhelm Leibniz emphasised the hierarchical organization of living machines, noting in his book Monadology (1714) that "...the machines of nature, that is living bodies, are still machines in their smallest parts, to infinity."
+Gottfried Wilhelm Leibniz emphasised the hierarchical organisation of living machines, noting in his book Monadology (1714) that "...the machines of nature, that is living bodies, are still machines in their smallest parts, to infinity."
 This idea was developed further by Julien Offray de La Mettrie (1709–1750) in his book L'Homme Machine.
-In the 19th century the advances in cell theory in biological science encouraged this view.
+In the 19th century, the advances in cell theory in biological science encouraged this view.
 The evolutionary theory of Charles Darwin (1859) is a mechanistic explanation for the origin of species by means of natural selection.
 At the beginning of the 20th century Stéphane Leduc (1853–1939) promoted the idea that biological processes could be understood in terms of physics and chemistry, and that their growth resembled that of inorganic crystals immersed in solutions of sodium silicate.
-His ideas, set out in his book La biologie synthétique, were widely dismissed during his lifetime, but has incurred a resurgence of interest in the work of Russell, Barge and colleagues.
+His ideas, set out in his book La biologie synthétique, were widely dismissed during his lifetime, but have incurred a resurgence of interest in the work of Russell, Barge and colleagues.